 Interviews are available at various times throughout the year and in a variety of formats.
 Each of our interview options is treated equally in our admissions process and adds value to your application.

 Our admissions staff travel across the United States and throughout the world.
 These interviews are exactly the same as those conducted on campus.
 They typically last 30 minutes and provide you with an opportunity to share your college/university search process, your educational goals, and your interest in the University of Rochester.
 Traditionally, these interviews are held in public venues such as local coffee shops or hotel lobbies.
 Additionally, we are happy to answer any questions you may have about our University, the surrounding community, and the application process.
 Prior registration is required.

-The University of Rochester has a group of nearly 500 dedicated alumni volunteer interviewers throughout the United States and the world.
+We have a group of nearly 500 dedicated alumni volunteer interviewers throughout the United States and the world.
 These interviews are traditionally held in public venues such as local coffee shops and subject to the geographic availability of our alumni volunteers.
-Alumni interviews are similar in format to our admissions staff interviews and begin on November 1.
+Alumni interviews are similar in format to our admissions staff interviews and are offered November 1–January 31.
 Many of our interviewers also offer Skype and telephone interviews to students in regions where we do not have alumni volunteers available.
-Create an account and request an alumni in-person, Skype, or telephone interview.
-To get started, click on “Create New Applicant” and follow on-screen and emailed instructions.
-Please submit ASAP, before January 31.
-After that, accommodations decrease significantly.

 International Skype Interviews